oliverbarreto/ai-agent-driven-dev-workflow/methodology/ai-dev-11-prd-creation.md

 ## Question Framework
 Cover these essential aspects through your questions:
+0. Elevator pitch: "Can you describe your app idea in one sentence?"
 1. Core features and functionality
 2. Target audience
 3. Platform (web, mobile, desktop)
-4. User interface and experience concepts
+4. User Interface and experience concepts
 5. Data storage and management needs
 6. User authentication and security requirements
 7. Third-party integrations